MrYsLab/pymata4/docs/concurrency.md

 message is received.

-If the *Reporter Thread* receives an input data type message, it writes latest reported value to the appropriate shared data structure.
+If the *Reporter Thread* receives an input data type message, it writes the latest reported value to the appropriate shared data structure.

 The *Reporter Thread* also determines if there is a registered callback method for the event.
 If so, it *calls* the callback method passing in the appropriate data list.